Severe Wind Damage Can Make A mess

 Roof leaks require immediate attention to prevent the problem from becoming more costly to fix.

 Leaks do not just cause moisture issues like wood rot and mold growth, but can also ruin the property inside your home and put your family at risk for respiratory issues caused by poor air conditions.
-If you suspect wind storm damage to your roof, do not waste time contacting Avsten.
+If you suspect windstorm damage to your roof, do not waste time contacting Avsten.

 Damaged Flashing

 While leaks from wind damage may be minimal at first, the problem can grow larger over time resulting in more noticeable and costly damage.
-If you even suspect wind damage to your home or business roof, contact Avsten Construction for a free inspection.
+If you suspect wind damage to your home or business roof, contact Avsten Construction for a free inspection.

 Granules in Gutters